 5. Coronavirus set financial gender equality back

-As of last month, 55 percent of the 9.8 million jobs lost since February 2020 were held by women.
+In February 2021, it was reported that 55 percent of the 9.8 million jobs lost since February 2020 were held by women.
 Nearly 2.1 million women dropped out of the labor force entirely.
 This means they aren’t even searching for another job.

 Evidently, the pandemic is affecting women and men unequally – and it’s setting back workplace gender equality gains back to 2017 levels, says a recent analysis from PwC.
 Additionally, a UN study showed that women are taking on more of the housework and childcare duties.